Nano77/gdm3setup/README.md

 Archlinux
 ---------

-GDM3setup is in AUR,you can install :
+GDM3setup is in AUR, you can install :

 - With an AUR helper like yaourt : `yaourt -S gdm3setup`

 - Or without an AUR Helper :

-	Get the PKGBUILD from AUR : `wget http://aur.archlinux.org/packages/gdm3setup/PKGBUILD` and run `makepkg -i` in its parent directory
+	Get the PKGBUILD from AUR : `wget http://aur.archlinux.org/packages/gdm3setup/PKGBUILD`

+	and run `makepkg -i` in its parent directory